google/syzkaller/docs/freebsd.md

 ## Missing things

 - Coverage. `executor/executor_freebsd.cc` uses a very primitive fallback for coverage.
 We need KCOV for FreeBSD.
+It will also help to assess what's covered and what's missing.
 - System call descriptions. `sys/freebsd/*.txt` is a dirty copy from `sys/linux/*.txt` with everything that does not compile dropped.
 We need to go through syscalls and verify/fix/extend them, including devices/ioctls/etc.
 - Currently only `amd64` arch is supported.
 Supporting `386` would be useful, because it should cover compat paths.
 Also, we could do testing of the linux-compatibility subsystem.
 - `pkg/csource` needs to be taught how to generate/build C reproducers.
 - `pkg/host` needs to be taught how to detect supported syscalls/devices.
 - `pkg/report`/`pkg/symbolizer` need to be taught how to extract/symbolize kernel crash reports.
 - We need to learn how to build/use debug version of kernel.
+- KASAN for FreeBSD would be useful.
+- On Linux we have emission of exernal networking/USB traffic into kernel using tun/gadgetfs.
+Implementing these for FreeBSD could uncover a number of high-profile bugs.
 - Last but not least, we need to support FreeBSD in `syz-ci` command (including building kernel/image continuously from git).